-If you are a sous vide enthusiast the term “wagyu,” probably has your mouth watering as it’s celebrated for its melt-in-your-mouth texture and heavy marbling.
+If you are a sous vide enthusiast or someone who digs steak, the term “wagyu,” probably has your mouth watering as it’s celebrated for its melt-in-your-mouth texture and heavy marbling.
 However, it is also the most expensive beef in the world.
-But do you really know why you are dropping all those dollars for a steak?
+Do you really know why you are dropping all those dollars for a steak, and what is the best way to cook it?

 I have been lucky enough to find a great source for A5 Wagyu.
 I didn’t think there was such a thing as too much A5, but when I look in my freezer and realize I still have more, I’m starting to believe there could be such a thing as too much, but I know the perfect way to cook it, and I’m gonna tell you!
 But first, a little exploration into my discovery of my favorite food.(more…)